www-gem words

 vim Keeping your opened files organized has always been a challenge and people have developed tools to help us with this task (windows manager, windows switchers, file explorers…) but tabs are certainly one of the biggest player here.
 We use them everywhere from text editors to web browsers.

 Neovim is no exception and offers a variety of ways to manage your buffers.
-Amongst them, the use of tabs can be achieved with different plugins.
 My personal preference went for barbar.nvim

 ╭── What is barbar.nvim?